Fisheries Branch Research Permitting

 Private Stocking Permits

-Private transportation and stocking of live aquatic plants and animals in many waters of the State.
+A Private Stocking Permit is required for private transportation and stocking of live aquatic plants and animals in many waters of the State.

 Where do I get fish?

-* You may not lawfully stock your pond with fish taken under the provisions of a sport fishing license.
+Fish for private stocking may be purchased from a registered agriculturist.
+You may not lawfully stock your pond with fish taken under the provisions of a sport fishing license.

 Species and Areas that do not require a Private Stocking Permit

-* the following species may be stocked in private ponds and the following permissible areas without a Private Stocking Permit.
+The following species may be stocked in private ponds and the following permissible areas without a Private Stocking Permit.

 Species